 TAs must have office hours in their instructional laboratories.
 They may not have their office hours in their TA offices unless their assigned laboratory course does not have a physical laboratory.
 For example, EE 160 does not have a laboratory room.
 But most laboratory sections do.
 EE 211, EE 213, EE 260, EE 323L, EE 341L, EE 351L, EE 361L, etc all have laboratory rooms, e.g., EE 361L is in Holmes Hall 451.
 TAs for these laboratories must have their office hours in the lab rooms.

-Before the semester begins, the TAs must notify the EE Office (in Holmes Hall 483) about their hours (days and times) and lab room in person or by email (email@example.com).
-If by email, the
+Before the semester begins, the TAs must notify the EE Office (in Holmes Hall 483) about their hours (days and times) and location.
+Send the information to email@example.com:

 - Content should include